 2. Ask colleagues and friends, if you just know someone who had been in the same endeavor as you, to get some insights into where is the best plate to take the apprenticeship program.
 Their first-hand experience is definitely a good point.

 3. Once you attained the requirement, contact a union or sponsoring contractor, see the above list for their contact information.
-You need to have an eye on an eagle since openings for apprenticeship only happen a couple of times a year.
+You need to have an eye on an eagle since openings for apprenticeships only happen a couple of times a year.

 4. Once you get accepted into the program, expect to complete around 8,000 hours of on-the-job training and 500 hours of classroom training.